What is a Short Form?

 Person Obtaining Consent | Conducts the consent process in English using the full consent document and answers the participant's questions. | English Consent Document |

-Interpreter/Witness | Repeats what the person obtaining consent says in a language understandable to the participant.
-It is recommended that interpreters be cleared by the University of Utah Office of Research Translation and Interpretation before being invited to participate in a consent process for an IRB approved study. | Translated Short Form& English Consent Document |
+participant.
+It is recommended that interpreters be cleared by the University of Utah Office of Research Translation and Interpretation before being invited to participate in a consent process for an IRB approved study.

 What You Should Keep in the Research Records | What You Should Provide to the Participant |

 After the consent process is complete, you should keep the original, signed English long form and the original, signed short form.
-It is recommended that these documents be stored together (e.g. in a binder).
+It is recommended that these documents be stored together (e.g., in a binder).
 An explanation of how the consent process was conducted should be kept with the consent documentation. | A copy of both signed documents should be provided to the participant. |

 More Frequently-Asked Questions